A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

 \subsubsection{On-Demand Variable Lookup}

 The key feature of this semantics is how variable lookup proceeds.
-For a local variable $\ev^\lab$, we know that the top (\emph{i.e.} leftmost) frame of the stack is the call to this function, and thus the parameter, $\expr_2$ in the \ruleref{Var Local} rule, when evaluated is the value of $\ev^\lab$.
+For a local variable $\ev^0$, we know that the top (\ie leftmost) frame of the stack is the call to this function, and thus the parameter, $\expr_2$ in the \ruleref{Var Local} rule, when evaluated is the value of $\ev^0$.
 So, this is exactly what the rule does.
-While this is a sound rule, it is very inefficient as we already evaluated the argument in the \ruleref{Application} rule, and threw it away.
-However, in an implementation a cache of the form $(\stk,\expr) \mapsto \reval$ is used to map stack/program point pairs to their values and will eliminate the slowdown.
-Importantly, the cache is just an optimization and the underlying mathematical basis does not require any caching.

 The most interesting rule is the \ruleref{Var Non-Local} rule.
-Here we observe that the variable occurrence $\ev^\lab$ is not a local variable as the $\myfun$ constraint means $\gtfun\ \ev_1 \gtarrow \expr$ is the nearest enclosing function definition around the occurrence $\ev^\lab$, where $\ev \neq \ev_1$.
-To find the value of the non-local variable $\ev^\lab$, the philosophy of this rule is to look up the current function (which is the value of $\expr_1$ as the current function is the most recent call) and from this result obtain a stack $\stk_1$ which is the stack in which this function was \emph{defined} (the \ruleref{Value} rule enforces this invariant).
-At the point this function was defined we are one lexical level closer to the function in which $\ev$ is a local, so we then look up $\ev$ \emph{from this new context}, which we achieve by renaming $\ev^\lab$ to $\ev^{\lab_1}$ -- put $\ev$ in the context where the current function was defined and look up its value from there.
-Eventually such a chain up lexical levels will lead us to be directly inside function $\gtfun\ \ev \gtarrow \dots$ where $\ev$ was defined, and the \ruleref{Var Local} rule may then be used to look up the variable.
+Here we observe that the variable occurrence $\ev^{\dbn+1}$ is not a local variable as the DeBruijn index is greater than 0.
+To find the value of $\ev^{\dbn+1}$, the philosophy of this rule is to look up the current function (which is the value of $\expr_1$ as the current function is the most recent call) and from this result obtain a stack $\stk_1$, which is the stack in which this function was \emph{defined} (the \ruleref{Value} rule implicitly enforces this invariant).
+At the point this function was defined, we are one lexical level closer to the function in which $\ev$ is a local, so we then look up $\ev$ \emph{from this new context}, which we achieve by decrementing the DeBruijn index by one: $\ev^\dbn$.
+Eventually such a chain up lexical levels will lead us to DeBruijn index 0, and the \ruleref{Var Local} rule may then be used to look up the variable's value.